inoxlang/inox/README.md

 -->

 Checked strings are strings that are validated against a pattern.
-When you dynamically create a checked string all the interpolations must be explicitly typed.
+When you dynamically create a checked string all the interpolations must be explicitly **typed**.

 <img src="./docs/img/query-injection.png"></img>